KarlWenzel/Fantasy-Football/README.md

 #### Results

-Presently there is a [very basic predictive model for RBs](src/Base-Prediction-Confidence.md)
+Presently there is a [very basic predictive model for yards by RBs, WRs, and QBs](src/Base-Prediction-Confidence.md)